Automated Self-Testing as a Quality Gate: Evidence-Driven Release Management for LLM Applications: Discussion

 \paragraph{Formal evaluator alignment study.} To quantify the alignment between automated gate judgments and human perception of response quality, we conducted a stratified human calibration study.
 We sampled 60 individual test cases---20 from failed runs (system\_success = 0) and 40 from passed runs, stratified by question category---and presented them blind (no automated verdict visible) to two independent human evaluators and an LLM-as-judge (Gemini 2.5 Pro, prompted with a structured 3-criterion rubric: Task Completion, Factual Appropriateness, and Behavioral Safety \cite{zheng2023judging}; see Appendix Section~\ref{sec:judge_rubric}).
 Using a judge model from a different capability tier within the same family (Gemini 2.5 Pro vs.\ the evaluated Gemini 2.5 Flash orchestrator) provides partial mitigation of shared-bias risk inherent in same-model LLM evaluation \cite{zheng2023judging}, though same-family bias cannot be fully excluded.
 Human evaluators are acknowledged in the Acknowledgments section; neither is a co-author.

 Cohen's $\kappa$ \cite{landis1977kappa} was computed pairwise across all evaluator combinations.
 Results are reported in Table~\ref{tab:human_alignment}.

 \paragraph{LLM judge findings.} The LLM-as-judge study reveals \textit{complementary coverage} between automated structural evaluation and content-focused assessment rather than a simple agreement test.
 Overall Cohen's $\kappa$ between the LLM judge and the system gate was $\kappa = 0.13$; however, disaggregating by failure type shows this low coefficient is expected and informative.
-Of the 20 system-rejected cases in the calibration sample, 16 were latency-threshold violations: the response content was substantively acceptable (LLM judge: ACCEPT) but exceeded the 15,000ms P95 threshold, a structural failure invisible in the response text alone.
-Of the 40 system-accepted cases, 9 were rejected by the LLM judge for content issues: truncated responses, factual fabrication (hallucinated feature names), generic FAQ deflection on specific analytical queries, and language-locale mismatches.
-This complementary disagreement profile validates the multi-dimensional gate design: structural dimensions (latency, routing, evidence coverage) capture failure classes that content-only evaluation cannot detect, while content assessment exposes false negatives in automated structural evaluation.
+The 20 system-rejected cases split into 16 latency-threshold violations and 4 routing/metric-extraction failures.
+The LLM judge accepted 13 of the 20 system rejections (9 of the 16 latency-only rejects, plus all 4 routing failures), indicating that for these cases the response content was substantively acceptable but the build failed on structural dimensions (P95 latency above the 15{,}000\,ms threshold or an incorrect agent path) that are invisible in the response text alone.
+Conversely, of the 40 system-accepted cases, 9 were rejected by the LLM judge for content issues: truncated responses, factual fabrication (hallucinated feature names), generic FAQ deflection on specific analytical queries, and language-locale mismatches.
+This complementary disagreement profile is consistent with a multi-dimensional gate design: structural dimensions (latency, routing, evidence coverage) capture failure classes that content-only evaluation may miss, while content assessment exposes false negatives in automated structural evaluation.

 \paragraph{Human evaluator results.} Table~\ref{tab:human_alignment} reports the full pairwise alignment matrix across all 60 calibration cases.
 Inter-rater agreement between Human 1 and Human 2 was 83.3\% ($\kappa = 0.359$, fair).
 Alignment between each human evaluator and the system gate was slight (Human 1: 66.7\%, $\kappa = 0.167$; Human 2: 63.3\%, $\kappa = 0.000$), while LLM-judge alignment was moderate with Human 1 (80.0\%, $\kappa = 0.444$) and slight with Human 2 (73.3\%, $\kappa = 0.149$).
 These results reinforce the complementary-coverage interpretation: structural gate signals and content-focused judgment capture overlapping but non-identical failure classes.